ToshioCP/Gtk4-tutorial/src/sec29.src.md

 The complete code is at the end.

-## Drawing the clock face and hands
+## Drawing the clock face, hour, minute and second hands

 The `draw_clock()` function does all the work.
 See the in-file comments for an explanation of how the Cairo drawing works.